Mohit000003/redispoc/doc/README.md

 | **Redis** | ❌ | ✅ |
 | **Migrate** | ❌ | ✅ |
 ___
-# Architecture
+# 🚀 Salary API Architecture

 ![image](https://github.com/user-attachments/assets/62b88055-9d8f-4f07-8ac8-ae341bee59ce)

-This architecture represents a caching strategy to optimize data retrieval for a Salary API, using Redis as a cache and ScyllaDB as the primary database.
-Let’s break it down step by step:
+**This architecture represents a caching strategy to optimize data retrieval for a Salary API, using Redis as a cache and ScyllaDB as the primary database.
+Let’s break it down step by step:**

-# 🚀 Salary API Architecture

 ## 🔥 Why This Architecture?